 You are certainly free to ask the student to give you feedback regarding their following through with contacting the Counseling Center.
 However, please be aware that without a signed authorization, we cannot divulge any information about a student's contact with us, as we are legally and ethically bound by confidentiality.

 If you are unsure about whether or not to refer a student for counseling, or if you would find it helpful to discuss the behavior of a student that concerns you, please feel free to consult with any senior staff member at the Counseling Center.

-To refer a student to a member of the Counseling Center staff, please call or e-mail:
+To refer a student to a member of the Counseling Center staff, please call: